Saturday, April 20, 2013

 There is little control to how your social structure holds up in times of crisis.
 But what we do have control of is who we decide to be when someone we know is facing a crisis.
 The outreach and kindness of the community that we live in was also a huge lesson in how to react when I see others facing their times of trial.
 It is my tendency to want to keep to myself, mostly out of fear of saying something wrong or offending and a bit of fear of having to endure another painful loss.
 Coupled with it is also so hard for me not to be the shy girl.
 It takes every ounce of confidence I have to overcome the decades of being initially shy.
 Now more than ever I see the importance of overcoming this.

 The point is that healthy, good, complex friendships and relationships are collectively a part of the happiness formula and a healthy life.
-There is a challenge and an art to balancing and blending a life with other adults.
-Throw in some kids and we are knitting a complicated design.
+There is an art to balancing and blending a life with other adults.
+Throw in some kids and we are knitting a colorful design.
 It seems to me, if it all is handled with enough compassion and understanding, sprinkled with just the right amount of independence and dependence that our relationships with others have the capability to extend our lives, to keep us, and our loved ones, living healthy…. maybe even greater than anything else we do to improve our health.

 I recently had a nightmare about one of my children drowning.
 I woke up still feeling the loss even though that child is the one who woke me up from that dream.
 (I can't say he isn't wearing a life jacket even when he takes a bath....
 Just sort of kidding.)
 Loving anyone, even our own children, can make even the strongest of people feel vulnerable.